-KBC Group NV's or its subsidiaries' failure to maintain its credit ratings could adversely affect the competitive position of the Group, make entering into hedging transactions more difficult and increase borrowing costs or limit access to the capital markets or the ability of the Group to engage in funding transactions.
-A further reduction in an entity of the Group's credit ratings also could have a significant impact on certain trading revenues, particularly in those businesses where longer term counterparty performance is critical.
+KBC Group NV's or its subsidiaries', including the Issuer's, failure to maintain their credit ratings could adversely affect the competitive position of the Group, make entering into hedging transactions more difficult and increase borrowing costs or limit access to the capital markets or the ability of the Group to engage in funding transactions.
+A further reduction in KBC Group NV's or its subsidiaries including the Issuer's credit ratings could have a significant impact on certain trading revenues, particularly in those businesses where longer term counterparty performance is critical.
 In connection with certain trading agreements, an entity of the Group may be required to provide additional collateral in the event of a credit ratings downgrade.

-(8) KBC Bank Group's risk management policies, procedures and methods may leave it exposed to unidentified, unanticipated or incorrectly quantified risks, which could lead to material losses or material increases in liabilities
+(8) The Group's risk management policies, procedures and methods may leave it exposed to unidentified, unanticipated or incorrectly quantified risks, which could lead to material losses or material increases in liabilities

-KBC Bank Group devotes significant resources to developing risk management policies and models, procedures and assessment methods for its banking and asset management businesses.
-KBC Bank Group applies both quantitative and qualitative methods to arrive at quantifications of risk exposures, among others, value-at-risk ("VaR") models, back testing, Probability of Default ("PD") models, Loss Given Default ("LGD") models, asset valuation models and stress tests as well as risk assessment methods.
+The Group devotes significant resources to developing risk management policies and models, procedures and assessment methods for its banking and asset management businesses.
+The Group applies both quantitative and qualitative methods to arrive at quantifications of risk exposures.
+These include, amongst others, value-at- risk (VaR) models, back testing, Probability of Default (PD) models, Loss Given Default (LGD) models, asset valuation models and stress tests as well as risk assessment methods.

-Nonetheless, such risk management techniques and strategies may not be fully effective in assessing risk exposure in all economic and market environments or against all types of risk, including risks that KBC Bank Group fails to identify or anticipate.
+Nonetheless, such risk management techniques and strategies may not be fully effective in assessing risk exposure in all economic and market environments or against all types of risk, including risks that the Group fails to identify or anticipate.
 Some of the models and metrics used are based upon observed historical behaviour as well as future predictions.
-Accordingly, the models used by KBC Bank Group may fail to predict or predict incorrectly future risk exposures and KBC Bank Group's losses could therefore be significantly greater than such measures would indicate.
-In addition, the risk management methods used by KBC Bank Group do not take all risks into account and could prove insufficient.
-If prices move in a way that KBC Bank Group's risk modelling has not anticipated, KBC Bank Group may experience significant losses.
-These failures can be exacerbated where other market participants are using models that are similar to those of KBC Bank Group.
+Accordingly, the models used by the Group may fail to predict or predict incorrectly future risk exposures and the Group's losses could therefore be significantly greater than such measures would indicate.
+In addition, the risk management methods used by the Group do not take all risks into account and could prove insufficient.
+If prices move in a way that the Group's risk modelling has not anticipated, the Group may experience significant losses.
+These failures can be exacerbated where other market participants are using models that are similar to those of the Group.
 In certain cases, it may also be difficult to reduce risk positions due to the activity of other market participants or widespread market dislocations.
 Furthermore, other risk management methods depend on the evaluation of information regarding markets, customers or other publicly-available information.
 Such information may not always be accurate or up-to-date.

-Accordingly, KBC Bank Group's losses could be significantly greater than such measures would indicate and unanticipated or incorrectly quantified risk exposures could result in material losses in KBC Bank Group's banking and asset management businesses.
+Accordingly, the Group's losses could be significantly greater than such measures would indicate and unanticipated or incorrectly quantified risk exposures could result in material losses in the Group's banking and asset management businesses.